 Perform the following steps to learn how to select different parts of your data (you can use the mouse to select cells if you prefer):

-Select cell A1, then select cells A1 to D1 by using SHIFT+right arrow.
+To select cells in a single row: Select cell A1, then select cells A1 to D1 by using SHIFT+right arrow.

-Select cell A1, then select cells A1 to A10 by using SHIFT+down arrow.
+To select cells in a single column: Select cell A1, then select cells A1 to A10 by using SHIFT+down arrow.